DJDanl/cpp-docs.pt-br/docs/atl/reference/ccomsafearray-class.md

 ### <a name="remarks"></a>Comentários

-Esse método desanexa o `SAFEARRAY` objeto o `CComSafeArray` objeto.
+Esse método desanexa o `SAFEARRAY` objeto `CComSafeArray` do objeto.

 ##  <a name="getat"></a>  CComSafeArray::GetAt